GGkas/install_fest/README.md

 	- **swap** needs to be at least the size of the system's RAM.
 	- **\/** needs to be at least 20GB.
 	- If you don't create a separate partition for */home*, you can use all the remaning space for the root partition.
 Otherwise, use it for /home.
 	- If the disk has an MBR partition scheme, selecting "Logical" instead of "Primary" partition type is recommended.
-IF the disk has GPT partition, it generally doesn't matter.
+If the disk has GPT partition, it generally doesn't matter.

 4. And you're done!
 Now you can lay back or start another install.